Bam4d/Roxxy/README.md

 ## Contributing

-Because this uses alot of C++ libraries I'd love some help!
+Because this uses a lot of C++ libraries I'd love some help!
 Especially from anyone who knows alot about chromium / facebook / google libraries.

-## Improvements

-* Could make this scriptable, so scripts can be run on the browser?
-* Transparent proxy mode
+I need to set up a github wiki with some examples.

 ## Benchmarks